-Indicates a key on the numeric keypad.
+Indicates the key on the main keyboard.

+Key Function of Key Key (pad) Indicates a key on the numeric keypad.
 Note: The Enhanced keyboard has some duplicated keys.
 The functions of the duplicated keys are the same except when you specify a single key.
 For example, Del means any Delete key, whereas Pad Del specifies only the Delete key on the numeric keypad.